 Learn more about the ROI of virtual care for employers, the barriers and benefits to virtual care adoption and more.

-As demand for virtual healthcare increases, particularly among young professionals and working parents, more and more Canadian employers are adding virtual healthcare services like Medisys On-Demand to their health benefit plans.
-“I couldn’t be happier with the Medisys On-Demand service” says Connor Scharfe, VP at Marsh Canada.
+As demand for virtual healthcare increases, particularly among young professionals and working parents, more and more Canadian employers are adding virtual healthcare services like Akira by TELUS Health to their health benefit plans.
+“I couldn’t be happier with the Akira by TELUS Health service” says Connor Scharfe, VP at Marsh Canada.
 “I thought I may have had a blood clot in my leg and was contemplating going to the ER.
 But after a 5 minute video consult with a doc from my desk, I was reassured that my leg pain was due to muscle cramping and not a DVT, I was grateful I didn’t spend the whole day at the ER to find that out.”

 Considering adding virtual care to your employee benefits program?
 Buyers beware: not all virtual care apps are created equal.